 By default, all MWTM system message log files are located on the MWTM server at /opt/CSCOsgm/logs.
 To change the location of the system message log directory, use the mwtm msglogdir command.
-See mwtm msglogdir, page B-35 for more information.
+For more information, see mwtm msglogdir, page B-50.